General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Detail of Downstream Application and Dataset

 \item \textbf{Format.} The protein data, including the name, UniProt ID, sequence, and coordinates, is stored in \texttt{.json} format.
 The label data is saved in a \texttt{.txt} file with the following format:

 The ligand data is stored in SDF format.

 \item \textbf{Statistics.} As shown in Table~\ref{tab:pli_dataset_stats}, DAVIS contains 226 proteins, 64 compounds, and 14,464 interaction pairs, while KIBA includes 160 proteins, 1,986 compounds, and 89,958 pairs.
 The dataset was randomly split into a training set and a test set, with 80\% used for training and 20\% for testing.
-These datasets vary in scale and compound diversity, providing a comprehensive benchmark for model evaluation.
+These datasets vary in scale and compound diversity, providing a comprehensive benchmark for model evaluation. \item \textbf{Usage.} This dataset is used for a regression task, where the goal is to predict the binding affinity for each protein-ligand pair.